George Goschen, 1st Viscount Goschen: Other public positions

 In educational subjects Goschen had always taken the greatest interest, his best known, but by no means his only, contribution to popular culture being his participation in the University Extension Movement.
 His first efforts in parliament were devoted to advocating the abolition of religious tests and the admission of Dissenters to the universities.
 His published works indicate how ably he combined the wise study of economics with a practical instinct for business-like progress, without neglecting the more ideal aspects of human life.
 In addition to his well-known work on The Theory of Foreign Exchanges, he published several financial and political pamphlets and addresses on educational and social subjects, among them being,The Cultivation of the Imagination, Liverpool, 1877, and that on Intellectual Interest, Aberdeen, 1888.
 He was President of the Royal Statistical Society, 1886–88.

 He also wrote a biography of his grandfather, The Life and Times of George Joachim Goschen, publisher and printer of Leipzig (1903).
 This culminated a long-standing project to refute allegations of Jewish ancestry, giving his earliest ascertainable ancestor as a Lutheran pastor named Joachimus Gosenius, recorded in 1609.
-(It did not apparently prevent his family being classed as of Jewish origin in the German genealogical work known as The Semi Gotha, first published 1913.)
+However, it did not prevent his family from being erroneously classed as of Jewish origin in the German genealogical work known as The Semi Gotha, first published 1913.

 Private life

 Goschen died on 7 February 1907.
 He had married, in 1857, Lucy, the daughter of John Dalley, and had 6 children.
-He was succeeded by his eldest son George (1866–1952), who was Conservative M.P. for East Grinstead from 1895 to 1906 and married a daughter of Lord Cranbrook.
+He was succeeded by his eldest son George (1866–1952), who was also a Conservative politician, served as Governor of Madras and married the daughter of Lord Cranbrook.